 Globals Section

-The Globals section is used to define some global variables, such as body forces and global constants.
+The Globals section is used to define some global variables, such as global constants, solute data and solid bound molecule data.

 Constants

 Global constants currently include the universal gas constant , absolute temperature , and Faraday constant .
 These constants must be expressed in units consistent with the rest of the analysis: